W-symmetry, topological vertex and affine Yangian: Linear and

-Instead of considering first order differential operators on circle (vector fields) as one usually does when introducing the Virasoro algebra, we can study larger algebra of all differential operators of finite order.
-One possible basis of this algebra is given by operators of the form
+Instead of considering the algebra of the first order linear differential operators on a circle (vector fields) as one usually does when introducing the Virasoro algebra, we can study a larger algebra of all differential operators of finite order.
+One possible basis of this algebra is given by the operators of the form